 You already have an employer brand.
 Whether you’ve intentionally created one or not, people who work with your organization—including candidates in your hiring pipeline—are developing opinions about who you are as an employer.

-And if you aren’t actively creating an employer brand, that means you’re passively accepting the brand defined by your employees, former employees, and the people you didn’t hire.
+And if you aren’t actively creating a managed employer brand, that means you’re passively accepting the brand defined by your employees, former employees, and the people you didn’t hire.

 What employer branding is—and isn’t

 Ultimately, employer branding is the reaction a candidate has—what they think and feel—when they encounter your company.
 And while we believe your employer brand is an indispensable part of your consumer brand, please do not mistake them for being one and the same.

 Consumer brands typically aim to manufacture desire for a product or service, and they want to appeal to as many people as possible.

 Employer brands should avoid manufacturing desire, and they do not need to appeal to everyone.
 Instead, employer brands should provide an honest view into the ethos and culture of a company, so that candidates can determine whether or not they will belong.

 The majority of candidates who apply to your company will not end up working at your company—that’s the nature of the job application process.
 So instead of convincing as many people as possible to apply, you want to shine a light on who you really are.
 Then the best-suited people can enthusiastically come your way, and less-aligned candidates are more likely to opt out.

 In other words, you don’t need a bigger funnel, you need a better funnel.
 And a good employer brand is the best funnel there is.